magecomp/magento2-mobile-login-free/README.md

 ![Screenshot (15)](https://github.com/magecomp/magento2-mobile-login-free/assets/8856845/4fbdcc74-fcc1-427e-be0b-ce3a88971473)

-3. Display of mobile number field in the account information on the frontend of your store.
+3. Display of mobile number field in the account information on the front end of your store.

 ![Screenshot (16)](https://github.com/magecomp/magento2-mobile-login-free/assets/8856845/66ba9c49-0a15-4ce2-900f-2d6605bf9255)